MoSadie/SlipInfo/README.md

 - `username` (string): The username of the crew member.

+### GET /getSelf

+Returns information about the player character.
+Same information as /getCrewByUsername, but automatically selects the player character.

 ### GET /getShipInfo

 Returns information about the ship including type, name, ship health, and hull damage.